 Thursday 19 March 2020 - four days before official lockdown in the UK.
 As the gravity of the COVID-19 pandemic and its implications began to hit home, I observed my own responses in quiet solitude; from intense activity to overwhelming fatigue.
 From information overload to a desire to withdraw.
 And from calm rationality to anxiety and fear.

 My walks radiated out in different directions from Borough.
-They extended south to the desolate shopping centre at Elephant and Castle (destined to be demolished this summer, but given a short reprieve because of lockdown), and North to London Bridge - normally bustling and crowded, but eerily deserted at the height of the pandemic.
-I wandered through Bermondsey - from gentrified Bermondsey Street to the area’s more neglected corners.
-I was drawn to the Thames, its undisturbed water offering mirror-like reflections.
-I discovered streets I’d never walked down and buildings I'd never seen.
+They extended south to the desolate shopping centre at Elephant and Castle (destined to have been demolished over the summer, but given a short reprieve because of lockdown), and North to London Bridge - normally bustling and crowded, but eerily deserted at the height of the pandemic.
+I wandered from gentrified Bermondsey Street to the area’s more neglected corners.
+I returned frequently to the Thames.
+Some days the river was perfectly still, offering mirror-like reflections, and at other times the murky waters swirled restlessly.

 Recurring themes emerged as the series of images grew over the weeks of lockdown - boundaries, edges, shadows, fragility, solitude, connection - themes that are often present in my work.
 And I understood that these images were as much a reflection of my own emotional state, of my own vulnerability, as they were an exploration of the impact of COVID-19 on our interactions, our communities, our way of life.